Table of Contents

 Fragments – Nelson Simon

-A mosaic of memory — fragmented yet piercing — reconstructs a father’s presence and absence in a son’s life.
+A mosaic of memory — fragmented yet piercing — reconstructs a father’s moments of presence, and absence, in a son’s life.

 pp. 161–182 · ~23–25 min read